THLfi/koronavilkku-backend/exposure-notification/README.md

 If the response comes back empty, the previously stored configuration is up-to-date and can be used as-is.
 If a config is returned, it should be stored and used instead.

-### Get Exposure Configuration
+### Get Exposure Configuration V1
-* **Cache:** This data changes unpredicably, but not often.
+* **Cache:** This data changes unpredictably, but not often.
 Cacheable for 1h.
 * **URL:** `/exposure/configuration/v1`
 * **Method:** `GET`
 * **URL Params:** None
 * **Query Params:**
   * (Optional) previous: The version number of the previous exposure configuration the client has received.
 Empty for new client.
 * **Request Body:** None
 * **Success Response:**
   * Configuration has been updated